Submissions closing date

 Where relevant evidence comes to light, the Commission will continue to promptly advise the prosecution, consistent with the obligations set out in the Letters Patent.

 If you have any questions or concerns, please call 1800 312 612 or email [email protected].

 Submissions can be treated by the Commission as public, anonymous, or confidential.

 While the Commission's preference is to make submissions available to the public, there are several reasons why the Commission may choose not to publish a submission.
 These include the author's preference for the treatment of their submission, the need to protect the safety of the author or other individuals, and legal restrictions including client legal privilege, public interest immunity, defamation and suppression orders.

 - Public submissions can be published on the website and referenced or quoted in reports.
 Prior to publication, the Commission will remove any private contact details (e.g. a personal address).

 - Anonymous submissions will be de-identified by the Commission and can be published on the website and referenced or quoted in reports.
 Prior to publication, the Commission will remove the submitter's name and contact details and will redact (black out) any details that could identify the submitter.

 - Confidential submissions will not be published on the website or referenced or quoted in reports.

-The Commission has received 131 submissions from members of the public.
+The Commission has received 138 submissions.
 Fifteen submissions have been published below.

 Current published submissions cover policy-related issues including the conduct of Victoria Police, the use and management of human sources, evidence obtained from human sources in the criminal justice system, and legal professional ethics and regulation.